Efficient Agent Training for Computer Use: Method

 \subsection{Overview}

-We propose {PC Agent-E}, an efficient agent training framework that elicits strong computer use capabilities with remarkable data efficiency, as illustrated in~\autoref{fig: method overview}.
+We propose {PC Agent-E}, an efficient agent training framework for computer use that integrates human expertise with AI automation, as illustrated in Figure~\ref{fig: method overview}.
 Our method generates high-quality trajectory data by combining authentic human-computer interactions with diverse action decisions, offering advantages in both realism and diversity.

 \begin{enumerate} \item First, we gathered a small set of 312 task trajectories from human annotators, recording both the screen state observation and the human action at each step, and then filtered the data to remove erroneous steps and trajectories. (\autoref{sec: traj collection}) \item Subsequently, we reconstructed the latent human thought process before each action decision, based on the corresponding screen state observation and history step context. (\autoref{sec: thought completion}) \item Then, using human trajectories as \textit{environment snapshots}, we employ Claude 3.7 Sonnet to synthesize diverse alternative action decisions with the Trajectory Boost method. (\autoref{sec:trajboost}) \item Finally, we develop PC Agent-E, our SOTA native agent model for Windows computer use, trained on our augmented trajectories with a simple end-to-end scaffold. (\autoref{sec: agent training}) \end{enumerate}